Frankasaurus/frankasaurus.github.io/content/Campaigns/SukkelBerg Campaign 3/Characters/Gallus - Private.md

 The disbandment came with banishments for those who opposed Circinus' core principles, and Gallus was ceremoniously banished as a result too.
 For two years, Gallus had to integrate himself with the wider world, learn its practices, and struggle to earn a keep.
 Part of this introduction into society, was getting to know [[Garrick]], a traveling street performer with a Cat companion.
 Together, they would make a living by combining their skills to do magic tricks.

 This went well for a while, but a catastrophic performance in Hanpr led to mass hysteria of the crowd, and their subsequent arrest.
 Whether by fate, a lack of luck, or overexeggaration, the pair were sent off to [[Cogastr]] as trade for minerals Hanpr needed.
 It was here where a spontanious trip to the isolation cells resulted in the meeting of talented individuals.
-After a daring escape of the island, they would form [[Party (C3)|an adventuring party]].
+After a daring escape of the island, they would form [[Hex Circulum|an adventuring party]].
 ## During the campaign
 *To be written...